openstack/devstack/doc/source/guides/devstack-with-nested-kvm.rst

     LIBVIRT_TYPE=kvm

-Once DevStack is configured succesfully, verify if the Nova instances are using KVM by noticing the QEMU CLI invoked by Nova is using the parameter `accel=kvm`, e.g.:
+Once DevStack is configured successfully, verify if the Nova instances are using KVM by noticing the QEMU CLI invoked by Nova is using the parameter `accel=kvm`, e.g.: